yuja/jj/docs/windows.md

 exactly as they are committed and committed exactly as authored.
 This is true on all platforms, but Windows users are most likely to miss CRLF conversion.

-If your Git repository expects Windows users to have `core.autocrlf` set to `true`, then the files are committed with LF line endings but are checked out with CRLF line endings.
-Jujutsu doesn't understand this and will convert the committed line endings to CRLF.
+Your Git repository may expect Windows users to have `core.autocrlf` set to `true`, so that files are checked out with line endings converted from LF to CRLF but committed with line endings converted from CRLF back to LF.
+Jujutsu doesn't understand this and preserves CRLF line endings in files when committing.

 After creating a colocated repository on Windows, you most likely want to set `core.autocrlf` to `input`, then `jj abandon` to convert all files on disk to LF